Prime Minister of Sri Lanka: History

 The post of Prime Minister of Ceylon was created in 1947 replacing the colonial post of Chief Secretary of Ceylon, as Ceylon gained self-rule with the formation of the Dominion of Ceylon under the recommendations of the Soulbury Commission under the Ceylon Independence Act, 1947 and The Ceylon (Constitution and Independence) Orders in Council 1947.
 The D. S. Senanayake, the leader of the newly formed United National Party became the first Prime Minister.
 Carrying forward the scope of the former Chief Secretary, the Prime Minister retained the portfolios of External Affairs and Defence as the Minister of External Affairs and Defence.

-In 1972 when Sri Lanka became a republic the name of the post changed to Prime Minister of Sri Lanka.
+In 1972, when Sri Lanka became a republic the name of the post changed to Prime Minister of Sri Lanka.
 With a Westminster-based political system established the prime minister was the head of government and therefore held the most powerful political office of the country at the time.
 This changed with a constitutional change in 1978, when the executive presidency was created, making the president both head of state and head of government.
 Until 1978, the prime minister was also the minister of defence and external affairs.
 The prime minister is appointed by the president as a member of the cabinet of ministers.
 In the event that the office of the president is vacant, the prime minister becomes the acting president until Parliament convenes to elect a successor or new elections would be held to elect a new president.
 This was the case with H.E.
 President Dingiri Banda Wijetunge.
 UNP leader Ranil Wickremesinghe has served as prime minister on six occasions, while former UNP leader Dudley Senanayake and former Sri Lanka Freedom Party leader Sirimavo Bandaranaike were each appointed respectively four and three times to the position.
 With the passing of the 19th amendment to the constitution in 2015, the prime minister was granted more powers when appointing ministers and leading the cabinet.

-Major events

 2018 Sri Lankan constitutional crisis

-On 26 October 2018, former president Mahinda Rajapaksa was appointed by Maithripala Sirisena as the prime minister dismissing incumbent prime minister Ranil Wickremesinghe.
-Wickremasinghe refused to accept the dismissal stating that it was unconstitutional, resulting in a constitutional crisis.
+On 26 October 2018, former president Mahinda Rajapaksa was appointed as the prime minister by president Maithripala Sirisena, dismissing incumbent prime minister Ranil Wickremesinghe.
+Wickremesinghe refused to accept the dismissal stating that it was unconstitutional, resulting in a constitutional crisis.

 On 3 December 2018, a court issued an interim order preventing Mahinda Rajapaksha from functioning in the position.
-On 16 December 2018, Ranil Wickramasinghe was re-appointed as Prime Minister ending the crisis.
+On 16 December 2018, Ranil Wickremesinghe was re-appointed as Prime Minister, ending the crisis.